Miyukiichan/Fractal-Tree/README.md

 ## Must

 - Multiple trees
-  - Change settings menu when different treee is selected
+  - Change settings menu when different tree is selected
-  - Add new trees
   - Duplicate trees
   - Delete trees
+- Style controls pane buttons
 - Add minimum drag space for when dimensions are too small

 ## Should